bodhibyte/sbagen/README.txt

- wave.txt	 Monroe Institute focus levels holosync.txt	Some notes on the CenterPointe Holosync techniques theory*.txt	Some notes from my own experimentation
+ wave.txt	 Monroe Institute focus levels holosync.txt	Some notes on the CenterPointe Holosync techniques theory*.txt	Some notes from my own experimentation river*.ogg	Loopable background river sound OGG file (under CC license)

 sbagen.c etc	The source code
-mk		A short script to build using GCC on Linux mk-*		Scripts to build on other platforms -- see the comments in the files
+mk		A short script to build using GCC on Linux mk-*		Scripts to build on other platforms -- see the comments in files